hartleyfamily.uk - HARTLEY Surname - YDNA Haplogroup-I1 Z140,Z141 > F2642 > FGC2490/Y1854 > FGC2491/Y1884/S2158 > FGC2502 > Y2967+ Branch

 [2023 I-Y2967 Tree showing The Lunstroms [Sweden], Nielsen/Alston [Denmark], Hartley/Hardwick/Pratt [North of England], research from the results of testing FTDNA Big-Y-700

-I have several 'more distant matching genetic kin' I1-Y2967 YDNA lines, the common male ancestors with ALSTON, Cumberland, NEILSEN, Denmark c.1150AD, and LUNDSTROM c.1000AD, Sweden ... they have living descendants in Sweden and Denmark
+I have several 'more distant matching genetic kin' I1-Y2967 YDNA lines, matching the common male ancestors with ALSTON, Cumberland, NEILSEN, Denmark c.1150AD, and LUNDSTROM c.1000AD, Sweden ... they have living descendants in Sweden and Denmark

 The likely reason for the matches is Swedish ancestors based in the North of England, around Leeds, Yorkshire, where there was a Swedish Royal Palace [exact location to be confirmed], during the period in English history called 'Danelaw'.
 Note: Ragnar Lothbrok and his sons, the Great Heathen Army ... their most distant known ancestors are ...